 IMPALA Study

-Efficacy, safety and effectiveness of injectable cabotegravir/rilpivirine in improving HIV-1 control in Sub-Saharan Africa: a pragmatic phase 3b open-label randomized controlled trial
+Efficacy, safety and effectiveness of injectable cabotegravir/rilpivirine in improving HIV-1 control in Sub-Saharan Africa: a pragmatic phase 3b open-label randomized controlled trial.

 Primary Endpoint